Paying Your Council Tax

 If payment is not received

 If payment is not received in accordance with the instructions on the Reminder or Final Notice then you may be Summonsed to the Magistrates Court.
-At this stage, Courts Costs of over £50 will be added to your account.
 If a Summons is issued against you, guidance is given on the reverse of the document and can be downloaded in the form of Summons Guidance leaflet (PDF, 25KB).

 The Council Tax Team then has a number of alternative options to enforce payment, including deductions direct from the customer's salary / wages or the sale of a customer's goods at auction - both of these enforcement options will involve additional costs to the customer.